b-jancovich/BASSA/README.md

 Contact the developer: b.jancovich@unsw.edu.au

-Bassa was developed as part of the following study:
+## How to Cite BASSA
+BASSA is released under the MIT licence.
+This is a permissive licence that allows re-use.
+The conditions of re-use are:
+1) Any work based on, or incorporating code from this repo must be released under the same MIT licence.
+2) Any work that utilises BASSA or any of its underlying code, must include the following citation:

-Jancovich, B.A., Rogers, T.L., BASSA: New software tool reveals hidden details in visualisation of low‐frequency animal sounds (2024)
+Jancovich, B. A., & Rogers, T. L. (2024).
+BASSA: New software tool reveals hidden details in visualisation of low-frequency animal sounds.
+Ecology and Evolution, 14, e11636. https://doi.org/10.1002/ece3.11636

+BASSA was developed at the MammalLab
-<br>Centre for Marine Science and Innovation
+<br> Centre for Marine Science and Innovation
 <br>School of Biological, Earth and Environmental Sciences
 <br>University of New South Wales, Sydney, Australia